Differentially Private Statistical Inference through $\beta$-Divergence One Posterior Sampling: one-posterior sampling

 \begin{lemma}[Bounded sensitivity of the \textBD loss] Under Condition \ref{Cond:bound_model_density} the sensitivity of the \textBDnogap-loss for any $\beta>1$ is $\left|\ell^{(\beta)}(D, f(\cdot;\theta)) - \ell^{(\beta)}(D^{\prime}, f(\cdot;\theta))\right| \leq \frac{M^{\beta-1}}{\beta - 1}.\nonumber$ \end{lemma}

 Bounding $f$ rather than its logarithm is considerably more straightforward: discrete likelihoods are always bounded by 1, while continuous likelihoods can be guaranteed to be bounded under mild assumptions.
 We will see in Example \ref{Ex:GaussianRegression} that such a bound can be provided in a Gaussian regression model by truncating the support of the variance parameter $\sigma^2$ from below.
 Under Condition \ref{Cond:bound_model_density}, Theorem \ref{Thm:DPMinDivPost} proves $(\epsilon, 0)$-\DP of \textBD \OPS.
-Theorem \ref{Thm:BetaDBayesConsistency} establishes the consistency of \textBD \OPS and Proposition \ref{prop:ae} establishes its efficiency, based on the definitions given by \cite{wang2015privacy,foulds2016theory}.
+Theorem \ref{Thm:BetaDBayesConsistency} establishes the consistency of \textBD \OPS and Proposition \ref{prop:ae} establishes its efficiency, based on the definitions given by \cite{wang2015privacy,foulds2016theory}. {Condition \ref{Cond:MillerThm4}, stated fully in Section \ref{Sec:BvMBetaD} requires that the \textBD loss can be approximated by a quadratic form and requires that as $n$ grows the \textBD loss is uniquely minimied.}

-\begin{theorem}[Differential privacy of the \textBD posterior] Under Condition \ref{Cond:bound_model_density}, a draw $\tilde{\theta}$ from the \textBD posterior $\pi^{(\beta)}(\theta|D)$ in \eqref{Equ:GBI} is $(\frac{2M^{\beta-1}}{\beta-1}, 0)$-differentially private. \end{theorem}
+\begin{theorem}[Differential privacy of the \textBD posterior] Under Condition \ref{Cond:bound_model_density}, a draw $\tilde{\theta}$ from the \textBD posterior $\pi^{\ell^{(\beta)}}(\theta|D)$ in \eqref{Equ:GBI} is $(\frac{2M^{\beta-1}}{\beta-1}, 0)$-differentially private. \end{theorem}